Top 6 professional services marketing projects for 2023

 - Brand Audits.
 When was the last time you researched how your business is performing in the eyes of your clients and within your competitive landscape?
 Many firms are finding their messaging is no longer relevant or distinct enough to stand out in a crowded marketplace.
 A brand audit can help you refine your positioning and align your messaging with the expectations of your clients.

-- Digital Practice Brochures.
-An interactive brochure combines the responsiveness of a website with the curated feel of a publication to present an innovative digital experience that engages and delights.
+- Digital Marketing Collateral.
+Downloadable PDFs have been a staple of lead generation and inbound marketing strategy for years, but it may be time to start shifting your energy and budget elsewhere – into the digital marketing collateral space.
+An interactive brochure platform such as Foleon combines the responsiveness of a website with the curated feel of a publication to present an innovative digital experience that engages and delights.
 Here’s an example of a Digital Practice Brochure we created with Baker & Hostetler LLP.
 This is the type of marketing investment that can help your firm make a lasting impression on prospective clients.

 - Website Refreshes.
-By now you’ve probably heard that the average “shelf life” of a website is two to three years.
-With technology moving so quickly, many clients are planning refreshes next year to address speed and usability issues, reflect updated branding, or simply revitalize a dated-looking design.
+By now you’ve probably heard that the average “shelf life” of a website is two to three years — especially if you aren't making continuous changes to it.
+With technology moving so quickly, many clients are planning refreshes next year to address speed and usability issues, reflect updated branding or simply revitalize a dated-looking design.

 - Practice and Special Initiative Campaigns.
-From recruiting to special initiatives, geographic locations, and complex practices, professional services firms are increasingly looking for new strategies to attract and engage specific audiences.
-Whether it’s a minisite, focused business development collateral, video, digital advertising, or a combination of activities, specialized campaigns with measurable goals are a priority for many firms in 2022.
+From recruiting to special initiatives, geographic locations and complex practices, professional services firms are increasingly looking for new strategies to attract and engage specific audiences.
+Whether it’s a microsite, focused business development collateral, video, digital advertising or a combination of activities, specialized campaigns with measurable goals are a priority for many firms in 2023.

 - Content Development and Design.
 We continually hear from our in-house marketing counterparts that resources are strained, especially as it relates to content writing and design.
 Throughout the course of the pandemic, we strengthened our partnerships by offering ongoing content development and design services to our long-standing clients.
 Our writers and designers are available to support your in-house marketing team with on-demand requests or longer-term projects, such as major rewrites to bios and practice/industry descriptions.

-With the end of the year fast approaching, now is the time to make sure your firm’s 2022 budget includes your high-priority strategic marketing investments.
-We’re excited to share our recent survey data to help substantiate what buyers of legal services are now looking for in a firm like yours, and what could happen if they don’t find it.
+With the end of the year fast approaching, now is the time to make sure your firm’s 2023 budget includes your high-priority strategic marketing investments.
+Get started today by scheduling a meeting with Dawn Michalak, Director of Business Development.